flipz357/flipz357.github.io/_posts/2025-10-13-ethical-ai-search-summary.md

 ---

-PS: I'm sure that the restaurant analogy maybe isn't sound in every way, but I thought it's a reasonably good fit here.
+PS: I'm sure that the restaurant analogy maybe isn't sound in every way, but I thought it's a reasonably good fit.